Estimated reading time: 4 minutes

 The scene that greeted us as we drove out of Cape Town made it hard to believe we were in Africa.
 Lit up by the soft light of a September morning, the city’s surrounding mountains were dusted with snow and the vineyards that lie below them glowed with good health.
 My daughter and I were stunned into silence by the beauty of it all, but we didn’t dilly-dally: we had a rendezvous with sea monsters.

 The southern Cape coast begins as soon as you leave the shelter of Cape Town’s False Bay.
 But despite the occasional sandy beach, this rocky, battered coast is a harsh one, and this outmost reach of the Indian Ocean does little justice to its tropical reputation.
-The clear water is electric-blue in colour and electric-freezer in temperature – these are not a welcoming waters for humans to go floating in.
+The clear water is electric-blue in colour and electric-freezer in temperature – these are not welcoming waters for humans to go floating in.

-There’s even greater reason for us to stick to dry land.
+There’s an even greater reason for us to stick to dry land.
 South Africa’s coastline teems with life (16% of the planet’s coastal marine creatures live here) and so it’s no surprise to learn that some of the ocean’s biggest mammals make a living in these waters.
 False Bay’s seal colonies attract great white sharks that have earned global notoriety for their habit of exploding, missile-like, from the icy waters to grab their prey.
 But my daughter and I were looking out for even larger creatures.
 In the Cape’s spring months, migrating southern right whales arrive off the coast in large numbers, and our road led to the capital of Cape whale watching...

 First, our scenic route meant taking a few roads less travelled and plenty of time for Dad's coffee.

 An old-school breakfast was the right meal for this old-school part of the Western Cape.
-We were driving through the Overberg, an fertile agricultural region that supplies the world with wine and apples.
+We were driving through the Overberg, a fertile agricultural region that supplies the world with wine and apples.
 Field after field rolled lazily by like a colour swatch: yellow meant canola, bright green for winter wheat, olive-green indicating patches of indigenous renosterveld, once home to rhinos and lions.
 A solitary Cape vulture drifted past, a reminder of how the region was once the exclusive domain of wild creatures.

 The road began to shrink, as roads do in the country, trickling down all the way to the coast to putter out at the De Hoop Nature Reserve.
 The orchards and wheat fields disappeared, replaced by stands of flame-coloured pincushion proteas; flocks of sheep gave way to herds of antelope and zebra.
 We set up our tent overlooking a great lagoon covered in water birds while yet more birds hopped at our feet and filled the air with warbling chatter.
 If there is a more idyllic spot on the Cape coast, I’ve yet to find it.